aellas/Nextcord-Discord-Bot-Template/README.md

 1. Install [Python](https://www.python.org/).

 2. Install the required Python packages by running the following command:
-- `pip install -r requirements.txt-`
+- `pip install -r requirements.txt`

 3. Edit the configuration in `/json/configuration.json` to include your bot token and prefix.